The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and

 It follows from \cite[Proposition 3.1(1)]{Nasu-n} that the spectral radius of $G^*_s$ is equal to $c$.
 Therefore (3) is proved. \end{proof}

-Next we shall see a construction method of positively expansive endomorphisms of full shifts. ``Positively expansive endomorphisms of full-shifts'' is not a very restricted subject, because Boyle and Maass \cite{BoyMaa} proved that any mixing topological Markov shift having a positively expansive $c$-to-one endomorphism is shift equivalent to some full $d$-shift with $c$ and $d$ divisible by the same primes (they also conjectured that in this, ``shift equivalent'' can be replaced by topologically conjugate'') (see \cite[p.
-4083]{Nasu-d}).
+Next we shall see a method for constructing positively expansive endomorphisms of full shifts. ``Positively expansive endomorphisms of full-shifts'' is not a very confined subject.
+Boyle and Maass \cite{BoyMaa} proved that any mixing topological Markov shift having a positively expansive $c$-to-one endomorphism is shift equivalent to some full $d$-shift with $c$ and $d$ divisible by the same primes; they also conjectured that in this, ``shift equivalent'' can be replaced by ``topologically conjugate'' (see \cite[p.4083]{Nasu-d}).

 Let $A$ be an alphabet.
 Let $f:A^{N+1}\to A$ and $f':A^{N'+1}\to A$ be local rules with $N,N'\geq 0$.
 Let $t$ be an integer with $t\leq \min\{N,N'\}$.
-Let $\pi: A\times A\to A$ be a \itl{bipermutation} (i.e. for any $a,a',b,b'\in A$, if $a\neq a'$ then $\pi(a,b)\neq \pi(a',b))$, and if $b\neq b'$ then $\pi(a,b)\neq \pi(a,b')$).
+Let $\pi: A\times A\to A$ be a \itl{bipermutation} (i.e., for any $a,a',b,b'\in A$, if $a\neq a'$ then $\pi(a,b)\neq \pi(a',b))$, and if $b\neq b'$ then $\pi(a,b)\neq \pi(a,b')$).
 Let $g:A^{N+N'-t+1}\to A$ be the local rule defined by